6-Day Summer Guided Tour Package to North Iceland

-Experience the beauty of North Iceland and customise your trip with a range of exciting activities by booking this 6-day guided package.
-This summer holiday is perfect for guests who wish to explore a lesser-travelled region of Iceland, away from the crowds of the west and south.
+Experience the beauty of North Iceland and customize your trip with a range of exciting activities by booking this 6-day guided package.
+This summer holiday is perfect for guests who wish to explore a lesser-traveled region of Iceland, away from the crowds of the west and south.

-This North Iceland holiday will get you off the beaten track and introduce you to the Mars-like landscapes for which this country is renowned.
-It will also allow you to explore many incredible attractions, such as Europe’s most powerful waterfall, Dettifoss, and the volcanic Lake Myvatn.
+This North Iceland holiday will get you off the beaten track and introduce you to the Mars-like landscapes this country is renowned for.
+It will also allow you to explore many incredible attractions, such as Europe's most powerful waterfall, Dettifoss, and the volcanic Lake Myvatn.

-What makes it particularly special, however, is that you can tailor your plans around a range of adventures.
+However, what makes it particularly special is that you can tailor your plans around a range of adventures.
 These thrilling activities include whale-watching in Husavik, a flight above the Arctic Circle, a highlands and hot springs hike, and an off-road waterfall adventure.

-Another bonus of this North Iceland summer vacation is that you simply have to choose what you want to do when booking, and will arrive to find hotels, domestic flights, transfers and tours organised for you.
-We will take care of the details whilst you enjoy the full adventure of Iceland’s captivating North.
+Another bonus of this North Iceland summer vacation is that you simply have to choose what you want to do when booking and will arrive to find hotels, domestic flights, transfers, and tours organized for you.
+We will take care of the details while you enjoy the full adventure of Iceland's captivating North.

-Throughout most of your stay, you’ll be based in the charming capital of the north, Akureyri, although will still get to enjoy two nights in Reykjavik.
-This will ensure you have ample time to catch the best sights and sounds of Reykjavik whilst focusing the majority of your time in the untouched North of Iceland.
+Throughout most of your stay, you'll be based in the charming Capital of the North, Akureyri, although you will still get to enjoy two nights in Reykjavik.
+This will ensure you have ample time to catch the best sights and sounds of Reykjavik while focusing the majority of your time in the untouched North of Iceland.

-Though the North has appeal to all travellers, return visitors to Iceland will particularly appreciate this package for introducing them to such a fascinating new region.
+Though the North appeals to all travelers, return visitors to Iceland will particularly appreciate this package for introducing them to such a fascinating new region.

-Avoid the tourist crowds, get off the beaten track and customise your trip to shape an incredible summer holiday in North Iceland.
+Avoid the tourist crowds, get off the beaten track and customize your trip to shape an incredible summer holiday in North Iceland.
 Check availability by choosing a date and book your Iceland adventure.

 You will start your holiday by landing at Keflavik International Airport, where a shuttle bus will be waiting for you as soon as you pass through customs.
 Already, you can tailor your holiday to the desires of your group, either by going straight to Reykjavik or detouring to the Blue Lagoon.